virgesmith/neworder/README.md

 which was due to python-libs module not being loaded.

 ### Conda
-`neworder` may not be compatilble at all with conda - it seems that they statically link to libpython.
+`neworder` may not be compatible at all with conda - it seems that their conda python binary statically links to libpython.
 Further investigation required.

 ### Non-Conda
 - Global python packages are old and the code isn't compatible.
 This can be resolved by updating at user-level, e.g.: